 Work Comp Lawyers For Healthcare Providers

-Hospital workers in the Pittsburgh, Pennsylvania area face numerous hazards in the workplace, which may result in them suffering serious occupational injuries or illnesses.
+Hospital workers in the Altoona, Erie, State College and Pittsburgh, Pennsylvania areas face numerous hazards in the workplace, which may result in them suffering serious occupational injuries or illnesses.
 If you are a healthcare worker and have been hurt on the job call our healthcare worker workers comp lawyers for a free case review.

 In Pennsylvania, and elsewhere, there are numerous employees who treat patients and keep hospitals operating efficiently including nurses, doctors, technicians, administrative staff, cooks and janitors.
 Since they work in health care facilities, many assume that the risk of occupational injuries is minimal among these workers.
 However, that is not the case, as hospital workers commonly sustain an array of occupational injuries and illnesses as a result of work-related accidents or incidents.
 In fact, the Centers for Disease Control and Prevention reports that health care workers suffer more injuries on the job than those who work in any other industry sector.

-Hospital workers are exposed to numerous injury risks in the workplace.
+Pennsylvania hospital workers are exposed to numerous injury risks in the workplace in the course of an average day.
 According to the Occupational Safety and Health Administration, some of the most common include:

 • Injury resulting from a fall, slip or trip